- What is a library special district?

 26. What research was done to come up with the 39-cent rate?

 Josephine Community Libraries commissioned a feasibility study in partnership with the Oregon State Library.
+After researching in the community, the consultants determined that 39 cents was a practical and affordable amount to fund a four-branch library system with hours and a book budget that can meet public demand.
 Click to read the feasibility study (pdf, 591kb), including the research, budget statements, and boundary map.

 27. How does this 39-cent rate compare with other library districts in Oregon?

 This would be one of the lowest rates in the state.
 Four other districts have rates at 25 and 29 cents, and one other district is at 37 cents.
 Hood River County also has a 39-cent rate, but it has one-third the population of Josephine County.

 Neighboring counties with library districts include Jackson, Curry and Coos.
 Curry County has five independent library districts in different communities, operating at 66 cents.
 Coos County has a countywide library district run by a combination of county and city governments, at 73 cents per $1,000 assessed value.
 Voters in Jackson County agreed to form a library district in May 2014 at a 60-cent rate.